 Tammie is a UX designer in the theme division at Automattic.
 She is a guest committer, contributor to the design, core and theme review team on WordPress.org.
 She is an advocate of open source, or as she puts it “open source really is people source”.
 She comes from a background of art, design, development and photography, so you can chat to her about any of these.
 She has also spoken at over 40 events, so if you need any speaking tips, she’s a great person to ask.

 Add Tammie’s AMA as a reminder to your Google calender.

 Petya is a Senior Project Manager at Human Made, the Polyglots team communication lead, and 2016 WCEU team lead.
-If anybody knows how to lead a team, that’s Petya, and you can ask her any leadership questions that pop to mind.
-She is also an experienced speaker, and somewhat of an expert in explaining the REST API to non developers.
-If that’s not enough, you can talk to her about travelling and living a nomadic lifestyle.
+If anybody knows how to lead a remote team of volunteers in a multicultural environment, that’s Petya, and you can ask her any leadership questions that pop to mind.
+She is also an experienced public speaker, and somewhat of an expert in explaining the REST API to non developers.
+If that’s not enough, you can talk to her about traveling, music festivals across the world, climbing, road trips, and living a nomadic lifestyle.

 Add Petya’s AMA as a reminder to your Google calender.